 Myth: There is no need to go to a medical doctor for treatment.
 Mood disorders can be cured by will power, a holiday, or a great night of partying.

 Fact: Will power cannot cure a mental illness.
 A depressed person experiencing lack of pleasure in their surroundings will not enjoy their holidays either.
 Substance use can worsen or complicate a mood disorder.
 Mood disorders are illnesses that should be treated by a doctor and social support from family, friends and community.

 Fact: Becoming a new parent is a major life event.
 When you pair that with lack of sleep, high expectations, massive hormonal changes and anxiety, feeling sad, lonely and overwhelmed can happen to anyone (whether you’re a mom or a dad).
-However, for many new parents, these “baby blues” can progress into a serious mental illness that requires support and treatment.
-Postpartum Depression and Anxiety are nothing to be ashamed of and are real health issues that are generally very treatable.
+However, for some new parents, these “baby blues” can progress into a serious mental illness that requires support and treatment.
+Postpartum depression and anxiety are nothing to be ashamed of and are real health issues that are generally very treatable.

 Ontario – call ConnexOntario to find out where there are mental health supports in your community.

 Crisis – in any situation where someone is at risk of hurting themselves or others, call 911 or a local crisis line.

 Please see the Help Section for more information and resources.

 Facts about mental health issues and illnesses.
 It is not meant to replace a doctor’s advice.
 Please consult a medical professional.